 Child Support and Alimony

-Generally speaking, VA disability benefits are considered income in calculating child support, and may be considered income in regard to calculating alimony/spousal support payments.
+Generally speaking, VA disability benefits are considered income when calculating child support and may count as income when calculating alimony/spousal support payments.

-Child support and alimony calculations are governed by the state you live in.
-By applying your state’s rules and evaluating your specific financial circumstances, we can help you determine to what extent these family law issues will impact your VA disability payments.
+Child support and alimony calculations vary by state.
+By applying your state’s rules and evaluating your specific financial circumstances, a lawyer can help you determine to what extent these family law issues will impact your VA disability payments.

 Can My VA Disability Benefits Be Garnished?

-The rules regarding garnishments for child support and alimony are also based on state law.
-Generally speaking, the law makes it difficult to garnish a veteran’s disability benefits, but there are some situations in which a garnishment is deemed appropriate.
+State law controls the rules regarding garnishments for child support and alimony.
+Generally speaking, the law makes it difficult to garnish Veterans Disability benefits, but there are some situations in which a garnishment is deemed appropriate.

-The VA will consider a number of factors in determining if your benefits are subject to garnishment.
+The VA will consider several factors when determining whether your benefits are subject to garnishment.
 These factors include:

 - Whether or not you have other sources of income